-Your annotations should re-state facts that are in the Javadoc documentation.
 Do not add requirements or guarantees beyond what the library author has already committed to.
-Sometimes the Javadoc documentation omits some facts.
 If a project's Javadoc says nothing about nullness, then you should not assume that the specification forbids null, nor that it permits it.
-You need to get guidance from the library author.
-(If the project's Javadoc does sometimes explicitly permit/forbid null, then you can assume the opposite at places where the author omitted those statements.)
-In some cases, you can infer some facts from the implementation, such as that null is permitted for a method's parameter or return type if the implementation explicitly passes null to the method or the method implementation returns null.
+(If the project's Javadoc explicitly mentions null everywhere it is permitted, then you can assume it is forbidden elsewhere, where the author omitted those statements.)

+If a fact is not mentioned in the documentation, then it is usually an implementation detail.
+Clients should not depend on implementation details, which are prone to change without notice.
+(In some cases, you can infer some facts from the implementation, such as that null is permitted for a method's parameter or return type if the implementation explicitly passes null to the method or the method implementation returns null.)